Turning Point (Mario album): Singles

 Turning Point was preceded by lead single "Let Me Love You", released on October 4, 2004.
 Produced by Scott Storch, it became a worldwide success, reaching number one in Germany, the Netherlands, New Zealand, and the United States, where it peaked at number on the Billboard Hot 100 for nine consecutive weeks.
-The song also reamined at number one on Billboard's Hot R&B/Hip-Hop songs for eleven consecutive weeks.
+The song also remained at number one on Billboard's Hot R&B/Hip-Hop songs for eleven consecutive weeks.

 The album produced three further singles, including second US single "How Could You" which became a top-20 hit on the Hot R&B/Hip-Hop Songs chart.
 Elsewhere, "Here I Go Again" served as the album's second single.
 It became a top ten hit in Belgium and the Netherlands, also reaching the top 20 in Australia, Ireland, and the United Kingdom.
 Fourth and final single "Boom" peaked at number 23 on the Billboard Rhythmic Top 40 chart.